Radioactive iodine treatment

 There is specific advice for those considering pregnancy with women advised to avoid pregnancy for six months and men advised not to father children for four months after treatment.
 This is purely precautionary as there is no evidence that this treatment has caused damage to any unborn children.

 Very occasionally people with thyroid eye disease have felt that their eyes have got worse after radioactive iodine treatment.
 If there is a link between radioactive iodine and worsening eye problems it is very rare.
-You may be advised to have a course of steroid tablets at the time of the radioactive iodine to reduce inflammation and prevent changes to the eyes.
+You may be advised to have a course tablets at the time of the radioactive iodine to reduce inflammation and prevent changes to the eyes.